 Moon of the Three Kings

-The Moon of the Three Kings was a month near the end of the Dance of the Dragons when there were multiple "monarchs" in King's Landing.
-These included Trystane Truefyre, a hedge knight's squire; Gaemon Palehair, the son of a whore; and Aegon II Targaryen, who defeated Rhaenyra Targaryen.
+The Moon of the Three Kings was a month near the end of the Dance of the Dragons when there were multiple "monarchs".
+These included two pretender kings, Trystane Truefyre, a hedge knight's squire, and Gaemon Palehair, the son of a whore.

-King Aegon II Targaryen escaped the fall of King's Landing to Queen Rhaenyra Targaryen, his half-sister and rival monarch.
-Rhaenyra later abandoned King's Landing in the aftermath of riots during the fifth moon of 130 AC.
-The Shepherd, who had instigated the Storming of the Dragonpit, then ruled much of the capital with his mob, while other parts fell into chaos.
+King Aegon II Targaryen escaped King's Landing during its fall to Queen Rhaenyra Targaryen, his half-sister and rival monarch.
+Rhaenyra ruled the city for only half a year, before she abandoned King's Landing in the aftermath of riots during the fifth moon of 130 AC.
+The Shepherd, who had instigated the Storming of the Dragonpit, ruled much of the capital with his mob, while other parts fell into chaos.